 Rewilding Canterbury

-Working with school children in the UK to explore social and environmental relationships via a series of workshops and creative outcomes utilising creative methods with Dr Yoriko Otomo and Naomi Harland-Smith.
+Working with school children in the UK to explore social and environmental relationships via a series of workshops utilising creative methods with Dr Yoriko Otomo and Naomi Harland-Smith.

 Research Fellow, Peter Marlow Foundation

-Researching photographic archive best practice and designing a Local Archive Trainee Programme.
-Supported by a Knowledge Exchange Partnership with UCA.
+Researching photographic archive best practice and designing a Local Archive Trainee Programme as the Foundation prepares a custom built site at Dungeness.